xnet-mobile/blockchain/solidity/README.md

-To deploy the XNETLockup2 smart contract in batch, use the `handle-lockups.sh` script, in conjunction with the relevant `deploy-XNETLockup2.js` hardhat node script and the relvant network-dependent JSON configuration files.
+To deploy the XNETLockup2 smart contract in batch, use the `handle-lockups.sh` script, in conjunction with the relevant `deploy-XNETLockup2.js` hardhat node script and the relevant network-dependent JSON configuration files.

-This will require setting the environment variables NETWORK and ESCROWADDR appropriately.
+This will require setting the environment variables `NETWORK` and `ESCROWADDR` appropriately.
 You will need a `.env` file with appropriate credentials to deploy to networks other than `localhost`